Palm distributions of superposed point processes for statistical inference: Introduction

 We demonstrate the practical usefulness of our result for statistical inference in two settings.
-First, we consider fitting a determinantal point process \citep[\textsc{dpp},][]{Lavancier2015} contaminated by random background noise via minimum contrast estimation.
-Indeed, through the Palm distributions, it is straightforward to obtain Ripley's $K$ function, enabling robust and fast inference via minimum contrast.
+First, we consider fitting a point process contaminated by random background noise via minimum contrast estimation.
+Indeed, through the Palm distributions, it is straightforward to obtain functional summary statistics, enabling robust and fast inference via minimum contrast.
 This methodology is particularly relevant in applied contexts such as the analysis of spatial defect structures in semiconductor manufacturing \citep{Borgons2021}.

-Second, we consider estimating the parameters of the shot noise Cox process \citep[\textsc{sncp},][]{Mo03Cox}, a prominent class of cluster processes.
-Cluster processes are routinely employed in several applied areas, such as astronomy, materials science, and plant ecology; see, e.g., \citet{Illian2008,MoWaBook03}.
-Despite their generality and usefulness, statistical inference for general \textsc{sncp} models is lacking, with most of the contributions focusing on simple sub-classes \citep[see][for a recent contribution]{wang2023spatiotemporal} or on simulation of the process with fixed parameters \citep{MoWaBook03}.
-An application of our main result yields the higher-order Palm distributions of the \textsc{sncp}, previously unknown in the literature.
-Building on this result, we obtain an explicit expression for the Janossy density, which in turn enables maximum likelihood estimation via an expectation-maximization algorithm.
-We demonstrate the effectiveness of such an approach on the gamma \textsc{sncp}s with Thomas kernel \citep{MoWaBook03}.
-We also disprove a conjecture by \cite{coeurjolly2017tutorial} showing that the higher-order Palm distributions of the \textsc{sncp} do not match the law of a \textsc{sncp}.
+Second, we investigate structural and distributional properties of the shot noise Cox process \citep[\textsc{sncp},][]{Mo03Cox}, a prominent class of cluster processes.
+Cluster processes are routinely employed in several applied areas, including astronomy, materials science, and plant ecology; see, e.g., \citet{Illian2008,MoWaBook03}.
+Despite their flexibility and wide applicability, several distributional aspects of \textsc{sncp} models remain only partially understood.
+As an application of our main result, we derive the higher-order Palm distributions of the \textsc{sncp}, which were previously unavailable in the literature.
+In the case of finite \textsc{sncp}s, we further obtain an explicit expression for the Janossy density.
+Since the Janossy density plays the role of a likelihood function for finite point processes, this result paves the way for new likelihood-based inference strategies in the context of \textsc{sncp} models.
+We also discuss the use of our results in other statistical contexts, both frequentist and Bayesian.

-Although not explored here, our theoretical analysis is helpful in several other statistical contexts.
-For example, in Bayesian nonparametrics, the superposition of point processes is used to define a prior distribution when data is subdivided into groups \citep{Nip14, griffin2013comparing}.
-Our main result can be leveraged for posterior analysis and numerical computations.